Azure/terraform-azurerm-lz-vending/README.md

 <!-- BEGIN_TF_DOCS -->
-# ALZ landing zone module
+# Terraform landing zone vending module for Azure

 ## Overview

-The landing zone Terraform module is designed to accelerate deployment of the individual landing zones into the ALZ conceptual architecture.
+The landing zone Terraform module is designed to accelerate deployment of the individual landing zones within an Azure tenant.

 The module is designed to be instantiated many times, once for each desired landing zone.